apigee/henchman/README.md

 Insert pratical use case here

 ### Hosts
 Explain features of hosts section.
 Include Examples
+When there is no host section, the full inventory is loaded in

 ### Vars
 Explain all aspects and features of Vars here.
 Include Examples